turingschool-examples/intermission-assignments/prep-for-module-2-backend.markdown

 ## Git Immersion Tutorial

-Go through[this Git Tutorial - Git Immersion](http://gitimmersion.com/) and do the following labs:
+Go through [this Git Tutorial - Git Immersion](http://gitimmersion.com/) and do the following labs:

 * Labs 1-11
 * Labs 14-15